THE TRAGEDY OF SIR HECTOR MACDONALD

 The following story is recounted by Cambridge Professor Ronald Hyam in his Empire and Sexuality: the British Experience (Manchester, 1990) pp. 32-35.
-The numbering of his notes has been adapted, and four others have been added in square parentheses.

 There are two reasons why the tragedy of Sir Hector Macdonald (1853-1903) looms large.
 One is the magnitude of the disaster: a national hero committing suicide after indulging in pederasty on a scale usually associated only with major sex criminals, running a big ‘vice ring’.
 The other is the fact that he was shown no mercy by the ‘establishment’.
 It has long been argued that this was because he was an outsider, a ‘ranker’, a Scottish working-class lad made good.
 I used to think this a fairly daft piece of special pleading: now, I am not so sure.
 Macdonald was, after all, far from being the only prominent British soldier who liked small boys.
 There was General Gordon a little while before him, and in the mid-twentieth century there were two field marshals in the same case; and all three of them were protected by the absolute loyalty of their staff.
 Whereas Macdonald was probably told by the king that the best thing he could do was to shoot himself, Auchinleck was let off with a high-level warning.
 Moreover, shortly before Macdonald’s fall, two establishment figures guilty of similar offences, Robert Eyton (canon of Westminster), and the seventh earl Beauchamp, both escaped prosecution: Eyton was allowed to slip quietly off to Australia, while Beauchamp (having already been Governor of New South Wales) was allowed to remain and get married, although deprived of public office for nearly ten years.
 Macdonald was, of course, caught more or less in flagrante delicto, but it is still hard to see that he must necessarily have been required to face a court martial.